i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 New Session One Time Public key (32 bytes)
 Encrypted data and MAC (remaining bytes)

-The new session message may or may not contain the sender's static public key.
+The New Session message may or may not contain the sender's static public key.
 If it is included, the reverse session is bound to that key.
 The static key should be included if replies are expected, i.e. for streaming and repliable datagrams.
 It should not be included for raw datagrams.

-The new session message is similar to the one-way Noise [NOISE]_ pattern "N" (if the static key is not sent), or the two-way pattern "IK" (if the static key is sent).
+The New Session message is similar to the one-way Noise [NOISE]_ pattern "N" (if the static key is not sent), or the two-way pattern "IK" (if the static key is sent).